Protect Yourself from Common Moving Scams

 Imagine your family is preparing for a big cross-country move.
 You’ve been getting quotes from moving companies upwards of $4,000, but the last place you called gave you a quick quote over the phone for $1,999.
 What a deal!
 Right?

 In another common scam, movers might demand a fairly high deposit upfront and then never show up on moving day.
 T.J.
-Peterson, social media coordinator at Oz Moving & Storage in New York, says deposit fees are normal, but anything more than 10-20% of the total job cost is too high for an initial deposit.
+Peterson, social media coordinator at Oz Moving & Storage in New York, says deposit fees are normal, but anything more than 10 to 20% of the total job cost is too high for an initial deposit.

 Michael Keaton is senior director of communications for the American Moving & Storage Association.
-“It’s also important to note that often times these ‘moving companies’ are nothing of the kind, and are in fact unlicensed, uninsured criminals who work outside the law,” he said.
+He said “it’s also important to note that often times these ‘moving companies’ are nothing of the kind, and are in fact unlicensed, uninsured criminals who work outside the law.”

 What can you do to protect yourself from a moving scam?

 Here are a few things to keep in mind while searching for a moving company: